 With Christmas rolling upon us like a giant out-of-control snowball, plans and preparations for the festive season are in full effect, ie. mass panic shopping and manic decorating.
 Parents, siblings and in-laws are getting ready to land on your doorstep.
 You’re getting ready to raid Iceland/M&S and wrestle gifts into your own very ‘special’ style of wrapping.
-All the while you are looking at your disheveled home with a small but growing feeling of dismay at the thought of welcoming your beloved guests.
+All the while you are looking at your dishevelled home with a small but growing feeling of dismay at the thought of welcoming your beloved guests.
 So, as the one room of the house where your guests get to lock themselves away and scrutinise (and the only room in which you’ll be able to lock yourself away from everyone else), let’s look at how we can create a Christmas bathroom.

-You might want, or need, to extend the coziness of your home into your Christmas bathroom.
+You might want, or need, to extend the cosiness of your home into your Christmas bathroom.
 No one but Frosty the Snowman enjoys an icy toilet seat.

 If you’re looking for a no-plumb additional heat source for an already finished bathroom, an electric towel rail is a handy option.
 A towel heater may not always be top on the priority list of a bathroom makeover but the addition could offer warm and dry towels all through the winter months.
 So no more foisty, soggy corners–urgh.